 2019: First group strategy

 The Kalaidos Department of Health Science is renamed the Careum School of Health in 2019, but remains part of Kalaidos University of Applied Sciences.
 The research department at the Careum Foundation is fully integrated into the Careum School of Health.
-At the same time, the Careum Foundation and its subsidiaries the Careum Training Centre, Careum School of Health, Careum Continuing Education and Edubase grow closer together, and the first group strategy is adopted.
+At the same time, the Careum Foundation and its subsidiaries the Careum Educational Centre, Careum School of Health, Careum Continuing Education and Edubase grow closer together, and the first group strategy is adopted.

 2020: More teaching space on the campus